xelphene/infosecdocs/mfd_passwords/index.md

 25, and set SMTP Auth Encryption to Inactive.
 Be sure to save prior settings.

-For the life of me, I couldn't figure out how to make these things simply send a test message on demand.
+These devices apparently do not have a way to send a test message on demand.
 You can set the device up to send various notifications.
 From the Configuration page, hit Device Settings -> Auto Email Notification.
 Add any email address to a Group in the "Groups to Notify" section.
 In the "Select Groups/Items to Notify" check the box for as many notifications as possible.

 There's a notification for "Device Access Violation", but strangely this doesn't do anything for failed adminstrative logins.
 As far as I can tell,